Hello and welcome to podcast of the Lotus Eaters episode 1263 on 30th of September 2025.

 No, it's to make all transactions run through the state.

-So you might need it, or you you will need it when you're registering for a new job, when you're maybe doing some financial transactions.
+So you might need it, or you will need it when you're registering for a new job, when you're maybe doing some financial transactions.

 Trying to buy something.

-Um around a particularly large purchase or interacting with HMRC.
+Around a particularly large purchase or interacting with HMRC.

-So there's no real change apart from I mean it's a massive change.
+So there's no real change apart from that.

-Um final thing I'm very going to quickly mention before I run out of time is I do acknowledge that in a digital age there was a legitimate need for digital IDs.
+One final thing I'm very going to quickly mention before I run out of time is I do acknowledge that in a digital age there was a legitimate need for digital IDs.

 So you are the owner of that digital ID, but you can then use it to interact with anything you might need to.

-And the fundamental difference between a zero knowledge proof and a government digital ID is that you have total ownership of it.
+And the fundamental difference between a zero-knowledge proof and a government digital ID is that you have total ownership of it.

 So there are solutions out there.

-They're just trying to rapidly push for a government mandated one where they control everything before people start getting these zero knowledge proofs in place, which will then do the same job.
+They're just trying to rapidly push for a government-mandated one where they control everything before people start getting these zero-knowledge proofs in place, which will then do the same job, but just won't be controlled by them.

 Do we need to do any of these comment things now?